PabloVegaf/Transcribe-summarize/README.md

 ## Configuring the OpenAI API Key

 1. Open `http://localhost:3000/settings.html` in your browser.
-2. Paste your OpenAI API key into the form and click **Save Settings**.
+2. Paste your OpenAI API key into the form.
+3. Select your preferred transcription model.
+4. Select your preferred summarization model.
+5. Click **Save Settings**.
-3. The key is saved to `localStorage` and injected into each request as a Bearer token.
+6. The key and model preferences are saved to `localStorage` and injected into each request as a Bearer token.

 ➡️ _The key never touches the repository or disk—only your browser and the outgoing HTTPS requests._